 - Motor Size – In general, the heavier the motor is the stronger the sewing machine will be.
 If you’re going to be sewing heavier fabric often such as denim or upholstery weight fabric, a heavier machine will make it much easier to handle these tougher fabrics.
 A sewing machine that is mostly plastic will simply not hold up under the kind of use that a metal parts machine can.
 If you will be transporting your sewing machine around often, having a heavy machine can be a little frustrating but there are models available that have plastic bodies and metal parts which make them easier to move but still strong enough to handle heavy use.

 - Brand DOES Matter – There are several brand names that are better known when it comes to getting a good sewing machine for a beginning seamstress.
 Brother, Singer, Janome and a few others are all excellent models with a proven track record of quality and durability.
 When you are shopping around be sure to really research the different models and what you are getting before you purchase.
+This website has made a point to review the best sewing machine brands for beginners and made a point to categorize them by usage or niche.

 - Noise Level – You may not think about this before you purchase a machine but if you end up getting a noisy sewing machine you will definitely notice.
 Many people sew at night after the kids are in bed, so having a super noisy machine can disturb their sleep and keep them awake.
 Make sure that when you do your research you look for models that talk about quiet operation.